Everything You Need To Know About Trump's Family Separation Policy

 The zero-tolerance policy is entirely President Trump’s own making.
 His administration is choosing to criminally prosecute migrants and was choosing to split families.
 There’s no law in the books mandating children and parents be separated at the border, no matter how many times President Trump repeated that lie.

-In fact, during Trump’s first 15 months in office, his administration released nearly 100,000 unauthorised immigrants who crossed the border illegally.
+In fact, during Trump’s first 15 months in office, his administration released nearly 100,000 unauthorized immigrants who crossed the border illegally.
 That group included more than 61,000 family members.

 Did previous presidents do this too?

-Note: This story was originally published at 2:40 p.m.
-It has since been updated.